Boxing Day Rolls

 - 1 1/2 teaspoons fresh thyme, finely chopped

 - Freshly ground black pepper, to taste

 - 1 egg, lightly beaten, for egg wash

-- Step 2 In a large mixing bowl, add the chicken sausage, onion, thyme, garlic powder, Italian seasoning, salt, pepper and cayenne (if using).
+- In a large mixing bowl, add the sausage, onion, thyme, garlic powder, Italian seasoning, salt, pepper, and cayenne (if using).
 Using your hands, mix the filling well to incorporate.

-- Step 4 Gently pick up one side of the pasty and fold it over the sausage filling.
-Slightly tuck the pasty around the filling helping it keep its log-like shape.
+- Gently pick up one side of the pastry and fold it over the sausage filling.
+Slightly tuck the pastry around the filling helping it keep its log-like shape.
 Repeat with the other side.

-- Step 8 To serve, use a serrated knife to cut the Boxing roll into six slices or as desired.
+- To serve, use a serrated knife to cut the Boxing roll into 6-8 slices.